graphql-nexus/nexus/docs/why-graphql-nexus.md

 _If only there were a way to combine the simplicity of schema-first development, with the long-term maintainability of a definition-first approach._

-Nexus GraphQL aims to fill that void, making the process as simple as possible while also making good use of the runtime to introduce powerful ways of composing types, introducing type or schema wide changes, and much more.
+GraphQL Nexus aims to fill that void, making the process as simple as possible while also making good use of the runtime to introduce powerful ways of composing types, introducing type or schema wide changes, and much more.

-The core idea of Nexus GraphQL draws from basing the schema off the SDL - it uses the type names as string literals rather than as imported to reference types!
-How can that be type safe, you might be wondering?
-By combining automatic type generation with some of the more powerful features of TypeScript - type merging, conditional types, and type inference, we can know exactly which type names we are able to use in which position.
+The core idea of GraphQL Nexus draws from basing the schema off the SDL - keeping things declarative and simple to understand.
+It allows you to reference the type names as string literals rather than always need to import to reference types (you can do that too if you prefer).

+By combining automatic type generation with some of the more powerful features of TypeScript - type merging, conditional types, and type inference, we can know exactly which type names we are referring to and able to use throughout our code.
 We can know both the parameters and the return type of resolvers without providing any type annotation.
+It takes a little getting used to, but it ends up leading to a great feedback loop of the types annotating themselves.